JdeRobot/RoboticsAcademy/common/hal_interfaces/README.md

 # Hal Interfaces

-Hal interfaces is a python package that provides the hardware abstarction layer for the various sensors and actuators used in the exercises of Robotics Academy.
+Hal interfaces is a python package that provides the hardware abstraction layer for the various sensors and actuators used in the exercises of Robotics Academy.

 - [How to use](#How-to-use)
 - [How to add interfaces](#How-to-add-interfaces)